runekaagaard/django-admin-filtrate/README.markdown

 This Django app makes it easier to create custom filters in the change list of Django Admin and supplies a `TreeFilter` and a `DateRangeFilter` too.
 Se below.

+Tested on Django 1.2.3 but 1.3 support is coming too thx to TimFletcher.

 ## The FiltrateFilter ##
 The base class that adds support for custom html in the content of the filter and for using `Media()` classes.